Organic Olive Oil:

 We don’t see ourselves as the all-knowing, all-powerful rulers of our land.
 On the contrary, we allow Life to lead the way and we follow.

-Another very important aspect of this ecosystem is that the increased number of root systems functions as a carbon sink, essentially increasing our land’s capability to store carbon and battle climate change.
+Another important part of this ecosystem is that more root systems act as a carbon sink.
+This means they help our land store carbon and makes it resilient to climate change.

-Take a moment to look at the two very different types of soil and realize the greater importance of Greek organic extra virgin olive oil.
+Please take a moment to consider the two different types of soil.
+This will help you understand the greater importance of our Greek organic extra virgin olive oil.

 What is Organic Olive Oil?